GEOG 586

 Term Project (Week 6) - Finalizing Your Project Proposal

-Based on the feedback that you received from other students and from me, revise your project proposal and submit a final version this week.
+Based on the feedback that you received from other students and from the instructor, revise your project proposal and submit a final version this week.
 Note that you may lose points if your proposal suggests that you haven't been developing your thinking about your project.

 In your final proposal, you should respond to as many of the comments made by your reviewers as possible.
 However, it is OK to stick to your guns!
 You don't have to adjust every aspect of the proposal to accommodate reviewer concerns, but you should consider every point seriously, not just ignore them.

-Your final proposal should be between 600 and 800 words in length (about 1.5 ~ 2 pages double spaced max.).
+Your final proposal should be between 600 and 800 words in length (3 pages max!, 1,000 words max!, single spaced, and 11pt or 12pt sized font).
 The maximum number of words you can use is 800.
 You will lose points if your word count exceeds 800.
 Make sure to include the same items as before:

 • Topic and scope